 Invite all ten people on your event sheet.
 If you haven't got eight 'yeses' (remember, 'probably' doesn't count), add another five names from your main list and go through the above process until you do.

 Keep the coordinator informed about your progress (especially good news like you have your eight 'yeses').
 Encourage your fellow participants.
 Share any useful tips/funny invite stories on the message board.

 You want to be sure the guests you invited intend to be there.
 Follow up with the those people who said they would, or might, come to the event with a quick phone call to say you're looking forward to seeing them.
 If they don't intend to turn up, you'll most likely find out then.
 If they do, ask if they intend to bring a friend.
 Promote the event on your blog, facebook, Twitter account etc.

 Reality check: 'Remember, life happens.
-One or more of your guests may pull out at the last moment.
-That's why you should aim to get eight people who say 'yes'- it leaves you two 'spares'.
+One or more of your guests will likely pull out at the last moment.
+That's why you should aim to get eight people.
 Even if more than two cancel, you should still be okay because some of those who do turn up will bring a friend (like you asked).

 REHEARSE YOUR TALK

 Reality check: If you aren’t used to speaking in public and/or with a microphone, there's a good chance that when you 'stand up' to give your talk, your mind will sit right back down again.
 Be prepared.
 Have bullet points on cards.
 If you find yourself drying up, or worse, drifting off topic or woffling, stop talking.

 Handy tip: Imagining the audience naked won't help (and can be quite offputting if you have older relatives attending the event).
 When it comes to calming your nerves before a 'performance', there's no substitute for knowing that you've practised a lot.